silverstripe/cwp/docs/en/maintaining-your-code.md

 ## Security patches

-You need to keep your codebase's dependencies updated with respect to the patch or patch-dash release of the recipe to receive immediate security patches.
+You need to keep your codebase's dependencies updated with respect to the patch or sub-patch releases of the recipe to receive immediate security patches.

-See [upgrading tutorial](development-tutorials/upgrading) for specific instructions on how to do so.
+This is relatively easy - if your `composer.json` is configured as in the installer, it should be as easy as running `composer update`, doing a smoketest and pushing to the upstream.
+See [recipe upgrade tutorial](development-tutorials/upgrading) for instructions.

 See [recipes documentation](recipes) for more information on versioning and on how to keep your instace secure.